Finland Joins NATO

 What is NATO?

 NATO was formed in 1949 and its headquarters are in Brussels, Belgium.
-In addition to defending each other, NATO members conduct disaster relief work, counterterrorism activities, etc. Recently, Finland became NATO's 31st member.
+In addition to defending each other, NATO members conduct disaster relief work, [[counterterrorism::Any action taken to prevent terrorist activities]] activities, etc. Recently, Finland became NATO's 31st member.

 Why did Finland join NATO?

-Finland’s move to join NATO was motivated by Russia’s invasion of Ukraine.
+Finland’s move to join NATO was motivated by Russia’s [[invasion::The action of one country forcefully entering another country in order to take control of it.]] of Ukraine.
 It feared that it would be unable to defend itself against such an attack.
 So, it decided to join NATO for additional security.

-This move would give Finland access to increased military and diplomatic strength from other NATO members.
+This move would give Finland access to increased military and [[diplomatic::Handling international relations among countries through talks and meetings.]] strength from other NATO members.

 How did Russia and Ukraine react to this news?